ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: Introduction

+where $P$ is the instance data, $A \in \mathbb{R}^{m \times n}$, $b \in \mathbb{R}^m$, $c \in \mathbb{R}^n$, and $I \subseteq \{1,\ldots,n\}$ denotes the index set of general integer variables.
+The objective is to minimize $c^\top x$ subject to the linear constraints.
 Many such real-world MIPs contain millions of variables and constraints, making exact optimization challenging in environments where they must be solved quickly.
 However, in many industrial settings, these MIPs are repeatedly solved for instances drawn from distributions that are learned from historical data and/or forecasts.
 Machine learning (ML) offers an opportunity to reduce the search space of these MIPs by learning patterns from historical optimal or high-quality solutions.

-Recent work in this area has integrated ML with solvers, for example, through large neighborhood search~\cite{song2020general,huang2023searching,tong2024optimization,cai2024balans}, optimization proxies~\cite{chen2023end,tanneau2024dual}, or predict-then-optimize pipelines~\cite{tang2024pyepo,wu2024towards,mohan2025fairorml}.
+Recent work in this area has integrated ML with solvers, for example, through large neighborhood search~\cite{song2020general,huang2023searching,cai2024balans}, optimization proxies~\cite{chen2023end,tanneau2024dual}, or predict-then-optimize pipelines~\cite{tang2024pyepo,wu2024towards,mohan2025fairorml}.
 A complementary line of research develops ML-based methods that generate high-quality feasible solutions.
-The Predict-and-Search (PaS) framework~\cite{han2023gnn}, inspired by trust-region methods, explores a local neighborhood around a predicted partial assignment rather than fixing variable values outright, often yielding better solutions and reducing the risk of infeasible solutions.
-Recent improvements, such as contrastive learning~\cite{huang2024contrastive} and multitask learning~\cite{cai2024multi}, further enhance the PaS performance.
+The Predict-and-Search (\textsc{PaS}) framework~\cite{han2023gnn}, inspired by trust-region methods, explores a local neighborhood around a predicted partial assignment rather than fixing variable values outright, often yielding better solutions and reducing the risk of infeasible solutions.
+Recent improvements, such as contrastive learning~\cite{huang2024contrastive} and multitask learning~\cite{cai2024multi}, further enhance \textsc{PaS} performance.
 Yet, these methods remain largely limited to binary problems, whereas real-world MIPs frequently involve general integer variables~\cite{greening2023lead,akhlaghi2025propel,kim2025practice}.
 In addition, prior evaluations focus mainly on synthetic rather than large-scale industrial benchmarks.

-Carefully examining and analyzing several real-world MIP applications reveals key properties that they shared.
-First, these problems include general integer variables, and a substantial fraction of these variables have zero value in most solutions \cite{erraqabi1}.
-Second, these MIPs capture optimization problems over complex physical infrastructures that change relatively slowly (e.g., power systems \cite{bani2025decomposition}, supply chains \cite{erraqabi5}, planning \cite{cai2025neuro} and rail networks \cite{kim2025practice}).
-They are thus instances of a Parametric MIP where, say, demand, costs, or capacities vary in a reasonable way.
-Recent work \cite{akhlaghi2025propel} has shown that these properties make these parametric MIP amenable to ML-based solutions, allowing future instances to be solved much faster while preserving the key structural decisions of the system.
-These observations motivate the extension of PaS beyond binary settings.